pylhc/pylhc.github.io/docs/resources/howto/wiki.md

 ### Adding a page

 In order to add a new page, a new `.md` should be created in the appropriate location in the folder structure.
-A link to the page then needs to be added in the `nav` section of the `mkdocs.yml`, together with an ID.
+A link to the page then needs to be added in the `nav` section of the `mkdocs.yml` in the root directory, together with an ID.

 ## Guidelines